Lochipi/Opentown/README.md

 **Features**

-* Create your own custom town in a variety of styles.
+* Create your custom town in a variety of styles.
 * Add your own custom buildings, characters, and objects to your town.
 * Share your town with others online.
 * Download and play other people's towns.